meltwater/mlabs-koa/docs/README.md

 - `system`: Adds `@system` to logs (override with `LOG_SYSTEM`).
   Default: automatically determined from the package name.
 - `name` and `version` set from package name and version.

+In development, the `filter` option is respected and may be the name of a filter defined in the `logFilters` option passed to `createDependencies`.
+Override with `LOG_FILTER`.

+The `outputMode` is only respected in development and ignored in production.
+Override with `LOG_OUTPUT_MODE`.

+See the [logger documentation] for an explanation of the `outputMode` and `outputFilter` options.

 ---
 #### `koa`